huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ![product of number and boolean](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/functor.svg)

 So a functor preserves the structure of the original category but it also enables us with extra properties the target category has.
 Here I will show you a trivial example of the functor.
-In typescript, `Higher Kinded Types` like functor type would be awkward to write, so we end up with [a monster like](https://github.com/Microsoft/TypeScript/issues/1213#issuecomment-415694540):
+In typescript, `Higher Kinded Types` like functor type would be awkward to write, so we end up with a [monstrous definitions](https://github.com/Microsoft/TypeScript/issues/1213#issuecomment-415694540) like this:

 ```Typescript
 /*